z4yx/lla/themes/README.md

-# LLA Themes
+# lla Themes

-LLA provides a powerful and flexible theming system that allows you to customize the appearance of your file listings.
+lla provides a powerful and flexible theming system that allows you to customize the appearance of your file listings.
 Each theme is defined in a TOML file and can customize colors for files, folders, permissions, and more.

 ## Table of Contents